 Historical reconstructions like that by Raymond et al. (5) look hard for evidence of gradual construction.
 Claims of such finds are very few.
 Instead, geneticists are often surprised to find evidence that new programs were delivered to a species by gene transfer (6).
 Evidence for transfer, with program reassembly, favors cosmic ancestry over darwinism for the reasons stated above.

 No Good: Reconstructing the Past Morphologically

 In the fossil record, some evolutionary traits, like increasing size in horses, appear to arise gradually.
 Such evidence is used to support the darwinian claim that random genetic processes can invent wholly new genetic programs.
 But this case is highly inferential.
 Some morphological changes, like larger size, may not require new genetic programs, but only slight changes in existing ones.
-And changes that do require new genetic programs might still appear fairly gradual in the fossil record, even if the programs have been acquired by transfer.
+And changes that do require new genetic programs, acquired by transfer, might still be designated as gradual if the fossil record is incomplete.
 Conversely, when the morphological record refutes darwinism, as examples of punctuated equilibrium do, darwinists discount the evidence in various ways.